Bellevue Estate Planning Attorney

 Who needs an estate plan?

 It is a common misconception that only wealthy individuals need an estate plan.
-The fact is that anyone, regardless of their assets or the size of their estate, can benefit from creating an estate plan.
-Your estate plan will allow you to designate beneficiaries and someone to manage your assets on your behalf if you become incapacitated.
-Without a plan in place, such decisions will be left up to a judge.
+Anyone, regardless of assets or estate size, can benefit from creating one.
+Your estate plan can designate beneficiaries and someone to manage your assets if you become incapacitated.
+A Bellevue estate planning attorney can help you create a plan that reflects your wishes and complies with applicable law.

 When should I get an estate plan?